paulpierre/informer/README.md

 ## Known Bugs
-* Currently a channel must have already be joined in order to begin monitoring of keywords.
+* Currently a channel must have already been joined in order to begin monitoring of keywords.
 It is likely you will need to run the `bot.py` twice, once to let it join channels and another time to monitor them.
-I’m aware of this glaring but and will fix it in the next revision and even sooner if there is interest
+I’m aware of this glaring butg and will fix it in the next revision.

 ## Requirements
 ### OS / Infrastructure
-* Linux / MacOS
+* Python 3+
-* Docker
+* Docker (optional)
 * Telegram (Desktop, Web or Mobile download: https://www.telegram.org/)

 ### Python packages